-1. When someone says they want to go “down the rabbit hole” in regard to something, that usually means there is a certain topic, activity, or thing that intrigues them.
+1. When someone goes “down the rabbit hole,” it means there is a certain topic, activity, or thing that intrigues them.
 Consequently, they want to explore this topic, activity, or thing further so they can learn more about it.

-Example: I saw the first ten minutes of a show called “The Life of Fluffy The Cat” and I enjoyed what little I saw of it.
-Now, normally I don’t watch TV shows, but with this one, I think I’m willing to go down the rabbit hole to see if I like it.
+Example: I saw the first ten minutes of a show called “The Life of Fluff The Cat” and I enjoyed what little I saw of it.
+Now, normally I don’t watch TV shows, but with this one, I’m willing to go down the rabbit hole to see if I like it.

-2. Starting a task or doing something that might appear simple at first, but later it leads down a path that is a lot stranger, confusing, or complex than what was initially thought.
+2. Starting a task or doing something that might appear simple at first, but later it leads down a path that is a lot stranger, confusing, or complex than previously thought.

-Example: Tim’s laptop keeps restarting itself for no apparent reason, so he’s looking online for what the problem could be.
-At first, he thought finding a solution would only take a few minutes.
-However, Tim has fallen down a rabbit hole since then because he’s now spent most of his day searching for a solution.
+Example: Tim’s laptop keeps restarting itself for some reason, so he’s looking for a solution online.
+At first, he thought this problem would be easy to fix, but hours later Tim has fallen down a rabbit hole and hasn’t found a solution yet.

-These burrows, or dens as they are also called, can have several entrances and exits connected to them.
-Additionally, if multiple rabbits are living in the same area, then it’s possible for numerous dens to be linked underground together via tunnels.
+These burrows, or dens, can have several entrances and exits connected to them.
+In addition, if multiple rabbits are living in the same area, then it’s possible for numerous dens to be linked together underground via tunnels.

-Most rabbits dig and live in burrows, but some do not.
-For example, the desert cottontail does not dig its own holes.
+While most rabbits dig and live in burrows, some do not.
+For example, the desert cottontail doesn’t dig its own holes.
 Instead, they use burrows made by other animals.
 So… no, you should not try to go down these holes.
 They are for rabbits, not humans!

-Near the beginning of this fictional story, a girl named Alice crawls into a rabbit’s hole and shortly after, she literally falls down the rabbit hole and ends up in a strange place called Wonderland.
+Near the beginning of this fictional story, a girl named Alice crawls into a rabbit’s hole.
+Shortly after, she literally falls down the rabbit hole and ends up in a strange place called Wonderland.

 - I’m looking for a new hobby, but I can’t decide on what I want to do.
 I thought about gardening and cooking, but I don’t think those are for me.
 What about music?
 I’ve always wanted to learn how to play an instrument.
-Yeah, you know what, I think I’m gonna go down the rabbit hole and learn how to play the violin.
+Yeah, I think I’ll go down the rabbit hole and learn how to play the violin.

-- I originally wanted to look up a recipe on how to make oatmeal cookies.
-However, while I was browsing through recipe sites, a link for the top 10 weirdest foods caught my eye.
-I clicked on it and well, now I’ve gone down a rabbit hole and I’m reading about some fruit I’ve never even heard of before.
+- I originally got on my laptop to look up a recipe for oatmeal cookies.
+However, while browsing, I saw a link for the top 10 weirdest foods and so I clicked on it.
+Now I’ve gone down a rabbit hole since then and I’m now reading about all kinds of weird looking dishes people have made.